Last Updated: March 31, 2021

 Tuition costs in Ireland

-Tuition fees in Ireland vary according to EU/EEA students or non EU/EEA students.
-The tuition fees also varies according to different institutions, hence, it is advisable to check with your preferred institution for further detailed information.
+Tuition fees in Ireland vary according to EU/EEA students or non-EU/EEA students.
+The tuition fees also vary according to different institutions, hence, it is advisable to check with your preferred institution for further detailed information.

-- Tuition fee for Non-EU/EEA students (Undergraduates): Starts from €9,850 and can go up to €55,000 per year depending on the study program.
+- For Non-EU/EEA (International) students: The tuition fee starts from €9,850 and can go up to €55,000 per year depending on the study program.

 Admission Requirement for international students